SR-22 Insurance Explained: Costs, Requirements & How to Get It

 Getting SR-22 insurance involves these essential steps:

 1. Contact your insurance company: Call your current insurer to determine if they offer SR-22 filing.
-Not all companies provide this service, particularly some preferred carriers that don't work with high-risk drivers.
+Not all companies provide this service—some preferred carriers don't work with high-risk drivers at all.

 2. Purchase or adjust coverage: Ensure your policy meets your state's minimum liability requirements.
-You may need to increase coverage limits to comply with SR-22 mandates.
-Compare options with best auto insurance companies that offer SR-22 services.
+You may need to increase coverage limits to comply.

 3. Request SR-22 filing: Explicitly ask your insurer to file the SR-22 certificate with your state's DMV.
-Provide any required information, including your driver's license number and the reason for the SR-22 requirement.
+Provide any required information, including your driver's license number and reason for the requirement.

-4. Pay the filing fee: Expect to pay between $15 and $50 as a one-time filing fee.
-Some insurers charge this fee at each policy renewal period.
+4. Pay the filing fee: Expect to pay between $15 and $50 as a one-time or annual filing fee.

 5. Verify DMV receipt: Confirm that your state's DMV has received and processed the SR-22 filing.
-Processing typically takes 2-3 weeks, but this varies by state.
+Processing typically takes a few days to a few weeks, but this varies by state.

 6. Maintain continuous coverage: Keep your policy active throughout the entire required period without any lapses to avoid serious consequences.